 I can not get through the fall/winter season without several bottles of my Thieves blend recipe.
 Thieves is a blend of essential oils that every oil company offers.
-If I don’t make my own, I buy THIS version called Shield.
+If I don’t make my own, I buy THIS version called Shield or THIS version called Germ Fighter.
 Other oil comapnies call their blend, On Guard, Nature’s Shield and Fighting 5 just to name a few.

 If you don’t know what Thieves oil blend is, let me briefly explain.
 This essential oil blend is made up of lemon, rosemary, cinnamon, eucalyptus and clove.
 These 5 essential oils are powerful when it comes to killing germs internally, airborne and on surfaces.
 It is most commonly used in a diffuser during the winter season when colds and flus take hold easily.

 Today I’m sharing my at-home DIY Thieves blend recipe just in time for winter!

 In France during the 15th century, thieves would sneak into graveyards to rob from those dying from the plague and the already dead.
 It is said they protected themselves by creating a special combination of clove, rosemary, lemon, cinnamon and eucalyptus.
 According to the legend, the thieves got less punishment as long as they would reveal the recipe that kept them from contracting the plague!

 The ingredients in the Thieves blend are antibacterial, antiseptic and antiviral, and have immune-stimulating properties.